krishnachaitanya0107/InstagramClone/README.md

 - Glide Library

 # Credits
-I would like to thank Anuj Kumar Sharma for giving me a good headstart on this project .
+I would like to thank Mr Anuj Kumar Sharma for giving me a good headstart on this project .